 Developed and designed by Adriansyah Yasin and Fagra Hanif.

 For any trips beginning or ending at Bandara SMB II: Rp.
 10,000 (Flat Fare)

 For any trips not beginning or ending at Bandara SMB II: Rp.
 5,000 (Flat Fare)

 Bandara SMB II – Ogan Permata Indah (OPI) or any stations in between: Rp.
 10,000 (Flat Fare)

 Asrama Haji (PDK) – Ogan Permata Indah (OPI) or any stations in between: Rp.
 5,000 (Flat Fare)

-These subsidized fares are effective up till 31 December 2018.
+These subsidized fares are effective till further notice.

 Approximately every 30-70 minutes

 The Palembang LRT operates with eight sets of 3-car trains manufactured domestically by PT INKA in Madiun.
 Despite being a brand new line with its own right-of-way, the Palembang LRT runs on the usual Cape Gauge (1,067 mm or 3 ft 6 in) as per existing PT KAI lines (except Aceh) despite not being physically connected to the rest of the network.